ColouMods/Send-to-Start-Menu/README.md

 From there, it will work exactly like the bundled EXE version.

-However, an important note is that **the program won't work running under the Windows Store version of Python**, since that version is unable to access the user's AppData folder (which is where the Send To menu and Start menu shortcuts are stored).
+However, an important note is that **the program won't work running under the Windows Store version of Python**, since that version is unable to access the user's Local AppData folder (which is where the Start menu shortcuts are stored).

 ## Building the EXE